adolfodelarosades/Curso_MongoDB_University/M121_Chapter_6_Aggregation_Performance_and_Pipeline_Optimization.md

 * Passing `allowDiskUsage` to your aggregation queries will seriously increase their performance

-* When `$limit` and `$sort` are close together a very performant top-k sort can be performed
+* When `$limit` and `$sort` are close together a very performant top-k sort can be performed :+1:

-* Transforming data in a pipeline stage prevents us from using indexes in the stages that follow
+* Transforming data in a pipeline stage prevents us from using indexes in the stages that follow :+1:

+### See detailed answer

+* **You can increase index usage by moving $match stages to the end of your pipeline**

+No, you should move `$match` stages to the beginning of your pipelines!

+* **Passing `allowDiskUsage` to your aggregation queries will seriously increase their performance**

+No, `allowDiskUsage` will decrease query performance, but it will be necessary to circumvent the 100MB per stage limit.

+* **When `$limit` and `$sort` are close together a very performant top-k sort can be performed**

+Yes, this is true!

+* **Transforming data in a pipeline stage prevents us from using indexes in the stages that follow**

+Yes, this is true.
+That's why it's important to put all your index using operators at the front of your pipelines!

 ## 3. Tema: Aggregation Pipeline en un Sharded Cluster